lquvatexas/lquvatexas.github.io/aboutme.md

 I'm a marathon runner and music lover.

 It is believed that the gods created the world full of magic and inexhaustible energy.
 To human beings, powers from three energy sources are the strongest - solar energy, love and imagination.
-Therefore I would like to choose a career I will love, and let my imagination release imprisoned possibilities.
+Therefore I would like to chase a career I will love, and let my imagination release imprisoned possibilities.

 ### INTERN EXPERIENCE: